OscarHChung/BiGram-GPT-Model/README.md

 # GPT-Model

-GPT that takes a human speech text file and emulates the linguistics of the file using the bigram model.
+GPT model that can take a text file from anywhere on the internet and imitate the linguistic style of the text

 The program makes use of multi-head attention, feedforwards, dropouts, transformer blocks, layer norms, and residual layers.
 It also has the ability to run on a GPU with CUDA capabilities.
 It uses the Adam optimizer and of course, bigram model.